jdoleary/Spellmasons/docs/QAProtocol.md

 - Transfer them to main computer and upload to Steam
 - Test in `Testing` build

-- Release at announced time
+- Release at announced time to normal build
-- Update servers (Walrus must be updated manually)
+- Update servers (Walrus must be updated manually since it uses docker hub)
 - Make post in Steam and ask users to update

 ## Findings: